nscherf/quantitative-ex-vivo-histology/doc/notebook.md

 - ROI based feature mapping histology - MRI
 - manual registration of histology to MRI
 - *optional: automated registration + voxel-wise mapping from micro- to macrostructure*
-- *optional: implementation of 2D data analysis in JAVA as plugin for FIJI or alternatively in Python*
+- *optional: implementation of 2D data analysis in Python*

 ___________